 Incense in the Middle East

-Frankincense and myrrh were also imported, as they didn’t grow in Egypt in the amount demanded by priests and other incense users.
+Frankincense and myrrh were also imported, as they didn’t grow in Egypt in the amount demanded by priests and other users.
 The Egyptians also imported and used cinnamon, cassia, and galbanum as incense.
 Incense was made by grounding up the ingredients and throwing them on hot coals or shaping them into small pellets using resinous ingredients (such as raisins or dates) and then burning them.
-In addition, resin incense was often used as common component to many perfumes of the time.
+In addition, fragrant resins were often used as common component to many perfumes of the time.

 Of course, you can’t forget the importance of frankincense and myrrh to early Christians, either – the three wise men or magi brought gifts of gold, frankincense, and myrrh to honor the birth of Jesus.
-In fact, incense was a part of jewish liturgy many years prior due to middle eastern trade routes extending into their region.
+In fact, burning it was a part of jewish liturgy many years prior due to middle eastern trade routes extending into their region.
 And studies seem to show that the aroma of frankincense oil, when inhaled, reduces stress, heart rate, and blood pressure.
-[Source: https://www.ncbi.nlm.nih.gov/pmc/articles/PMC2493463/]

-Incense no longer has a significant role in Judaic practice.
+Incense no longer plays a significant role in Judaic practice.

 Incense in Europe